dfyockey/RomanDigital/README.md

 RomanDigital is a clock app for displaying time in Roman rather than Arabic numerals.
 Its first purpose is to provide an app to use in repurposing an old Android device otherwise sitting around collecting dust to serve as a wall or desk clock.
-A broader purpose is to provide — and perhaps help popularize — a simple clock of a style different from the common analog Arabic, analog Roman, and digital Arabic styles.
+A broader purpose is to provide a simple clock of a style different from the common analog Arabic, analog Roman, and digital Arabic styles, and thereby perhaps help to popularize that style.

 ![Landscape screenshot of phone showing RomanDigital app displaying time as VIII:LVII](/.github/images/Screenshot_20240703_205732_RomanDigital_2.jpg)